DFE-Digital/get-into-teaching-design-history/app/posts/2024-03-04-subject-page-template.md

 ## Third section

 This section is focused on showing the themes of the curriculum for key stages 3 to 5.
-It's important to try and show how teacher would get pupils interested in themes.
+It's important to try and show how teachers would get pupils interested in themes.
 So using examples 'like creating a robot car', is a good insight for users.

 Open this section by linking to the gov.uk national curriculum (do not link directly to a pdf).